 - ABM has been around since the 90s but is increasingly valuable due to modern technology and the increased availability of data and powerful analytics software

 - It offers the potential for sales and marketing teams to become more aligned, resulting in more efficient work and collaboration

-- This approach isn’t ideal for every business model – it’s important that you analyse yours to see if it matches such a small-number, high individual value approach
+- This approach isn’t ideal for every business model – it’s important that you analyse yours to see if it matches such a low volume, high individual value approach

 - ABM can work alongside your current marketing activities to exploit profitable but limited opportunities and can scale effectively